Storm Water Compliance

 - the Contractor implements these controls according to schedules and specifications in the construction documents; and

 - the Contractor inspects for effectiveness of these controls and corrects any problems.
 The Contractor must document all inspections and corrections.
-The Contractor will provide an Erosion Control Supervisor with a valid certification in erosion prevention to direct the Contractor's and subcontractors' operations.
-Certification will be the equivalent of that offered by the University of Minnesota Erosion and Sediment Control Certification Program.
+The Contractor will provide an Erosion Control Supervisor who has a valid certification in erosion prevention to direct the Contractor's and subcontractors' operations.

-DEHS or its designated campus storm water point-of-contact will review these plans during the design phases of a project and review Contractor compliance during and after construction.
+FM will review plans during the design phases of a project and may review Contractor compliance during and after construction.
 Failure to comply with the SWPPP and this procedure will be addressed as stated in Appendix: Stormwater Enforcement Response.

-The University in its construction and planning processes is committed to minimizing the negative impacts on the natural site hydrologic cycle as much as possible by treating storm water close to where it falls, reducing downstream impacts thereby improving the overall water quality and clarity, recharging groundwater through infiltration as local soils and subsurface conditions allow, and re-using storm water wherever possible.
+The University committed to minimizing the negative impacts of its activities on the natural hydrologic cycle as much as possible by treating stormwater close to where it falls and reducing downstream impacts.
+The goal is to improve overall water quality and clarity.
+The University prefers recharging groundwater through infiltration as local soils and re-using storm water wherever possible.

-- Prohibit discharge from the site for 1.1 inches of runoff from all new and redeveloped impervious (non-vegetated) areas.
+- Prohibit discharge from the site for 1.1 inches of runoff from impervious (non-vegetated) areas.